naver/svc/README.md

 ![diagram](./doc/img/diagram.png)

 1. Each "Screen" has "Views" and "ControlTower".
 2. "Views" don't know "ControlTower" directly.
-It knows "ControlTower" as "UseCase"
+It knows "ControlTower" as "ViewsAction"
 3. "ControlTower" knows "Views"'s public methods and fields.
 4. Each "Views" and "ControlTower" has "Screen"